As-Built-Report/As-Built-Report/CONTRIBUTING.md

 2. Add your report to the "validateset" for the -Report parameter on the `New-AsBuiltReportConfig` function

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.